anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 Course grade will be based on the following components:

 -	Weekly problem sets (90 percent of total grade)
--	Attendance and participation (10 percent of total grade)
+-	Participation (10 percent of total grade)

 ## Problem sets (90 percent of total grade)

 Students will complete 10 problem sets (the last one due during finals week).
-Problem sets are due by 10am each Friday, right before we start class.
+Problem sets are due by 9am each Friday, right before we start class.

+OJ - EDIT THIS SECTION

 Late submissions will lose 20% (i.e., max grade becomes 80%).
 Problem sets not submitted by 12pm the following Monday will not receive points because at that point we will post solutions on the course website.
 The lowest problem-set grade will be dropped from the calculation of your final grade.